eternal-red/distraction-blocker/notes.md

 1. hit button to capture current path and add to list
 2. auto refresh after adding link
 3. insert webpage to redirect too
+4. you need a password to undo blocked sites
+5. detect when extension is disabled or deleted